Application of Risk Management to Medical Devices according to EN ISO 14971

 Challenges in Risk Management for Medical Devices

-Many manufacturers whose products have been on the market for many years have a risk management system that has also evolved over numerous years.
+Many manufacturers whose Medical Devices have been on the market for many years have a risk management system that has also evolved over numerous years.

-The risk analysis included in the technical documentation for these products is often based on the FMEA (Failure Mode and Effect Analysis) approach.
-In the course of the years and the audits, changes have been made to it due to deviations, so that now there is a virtually untamable monster, which is both extensive and complicated.
+The risk analysis included in the technical documentation for these Medical Devices is often based on the FMEA (Failure Mode and Effect Analysis) approach.
+In the course of the years and the audits, changes have been made to it due to a deficiency report, so that now there is a virtually untamable monster, which is both extensive and complicated.

 Very often the originally used technique of FMEA has been replaced by a standard-compliant technique of risk analysis without losing the technically complex parts.